Your cart is currently empty!

-With that in mind, you want to train your muscles in different positions so that you can move more freely and with greater variation.
+With that in mind, you want to train your muscles in different positions to move more freely and with greater variation.
 By creating more options, you lower the risk of injury and improve how well you perform.

-- Single side exercises should be a top priority since running requires you always to be on one leg.
+- Single-side exercises should be a top priority since running requires constantly being on one leg.
 And in swimming, you work on your “diagonals” (asymmetrical).

 - Sleeper stretch

 To further help you increase your strength, flexibility, and overall physical mobility as a swimmer, Ville shows you (below video) how you can combine some upper-body strength exercises with core workouts.

 We have previously presented a run mobility routine to prepare your lower limbs for upcoming efforts.
 Perfect during warmup or as part of your training to improve your performance and increase capacity.

 In the video below Victor walk you through,

 In the video below, I engage myself in a combination of burpees, pushups, and running.
 The workout will develop your endurance and economy in running and build overall strength.